-Interest rates in savings accounts may vary according to type of account and currency, but are currently lower than 1%.
+Interest rates in savings accounts may vary according to the type of account and currency but are currently lower than 1%.
 Luxembourg does not levy withholding taxes on interest paid to non-residents.

 Banking in Liechtenstein

-The Principality of Liechtenstein is known for being one of the most reputable financial centres of the world, oriented to asset protection, its foundations, and a strong private banking industry.
+The Principality of Liechtenstein is known for being one of the most reputable financial centers of the world, oriented to asset protection, its foundations, and a strong private banking industry.